LONDON (AP) — For many people around the world, the word corgi is forever linked to Queen Elizabeth II.

 “She was also concerned about what would happen to her dogs when she is no longer around,” Junor wrote, noting that some royal family members did not share her fondness for the corgis.

 But that changed during the illness of her late husband, Prince Philip, who died in 2021 at age 99.
 She turned once again to her beloved corgis for comfort.
-On what would have been Philip's 100th birthday last year, the queen was reportedly given another dog.
+In the spring, on what would have been Philip's 100th birthday this year, the queen was given another dog.

 In addition to her human family, Elizabeth is survived by two corgis, a dorgi, and a cocker spaniel.